Homepage > Education and Learning > Schools > Find a School > School Search

 All students in Years 7-11 follow a daily structured pastoral programme.
 Tutor time is used to help enhance the thinking skills, study skills, and social, emotional, and mental wellbeing of students.

-The lay chaplain, Mr Hulme, works with students and works full time at the school.
+The lay chaplain, Miss Smith, works with students and works full time at the school.

 The School has continued to raise the profile of emotional and mental health.
 Mrs. Wardrop and Miss Shapiro are our Pastoral Student Support leaders and they provide support and advice for pupils who are referred to them.